 Who is your favorite designer?

 That’s so tough!
 I have so many favorites.
 If I want to look like Audrey Hepburn, I choose Oscar de la Renta.
 If I want to look bohemian chic, I would choose Chloé.
 And if I just want to run around in my favorite sweats and T-shirts, that is Juicy and Rebel Yell.
-Actually, one of my favorite things is finding young new designers and helping promote their lines.
+Actually, one of my favorite things is finding young new designers and helping promote t

 You look so fabulous; do you still work out as hard as you did for The Dukes of Hazzard?